Do People Really Enjoy Espresso With Lemon?

 The earliest recipe found for coffee and lemon came from an Algerian fortress that French soldiers were stationed at and it was called Marzapan.
 Only then it was actually made with lemonade and coffee.
 The French soldiers were said to have drank (some say with rum) to stay awake and freshen up.
 After the war was over the soldiers were said to have returned home and numerous recipes and traditions began.

-Most theories will point you in the direction of Italy or Rome during World War 1 when espresso was made a little different.
-Some say it was for sterilization purposes but Italians deny that it came from there culture.
-Some say it’s just a way for fancy places to stick a high price tag on a cup of coffee and charge extra for having an espresso a foreign way.
+Most lemon peel theories will point you in the direction of Italy or Rome during World War 1 when espresso was made a little different.
+Some say it was for sterilization purposes but Italians deny that it came from their culture.
+Some say it’s just a way for fancy places to stick a high price tag on a cup of coffee and charge extra for having an espresso made in “a foreign way”.

 How Do You Make It?